 - Modified-release tablets (Carbagen SR, Tegretol Prolonged Release): 200 mg, 400 mg

 - Liquid medicine: 100 mg in 5 mL

-Carbamazepine is usually given twice each day, usually once in the morning and once in the evening.
-Ideally, these times are 10–12 hours apart, for example some time between 7 and 8 am, and between 7 and 8 pm.
+- Standard tablets and liquid medicine are usually given twice a day.
+Give one dose in the morning and one in the evening.
+Ideally, these times are 10–12 hours apart, for example between 7 and 8 am, and between 7 and 8 pm.

 How much should I give?